 All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2022 as appropriate.
-A copy of this policy can be found online, www.merchanttaylors.com Annex A is a condensed version of Part one of KCSIE 2022 which can be provided instead of Part one to those staff who do not directly work with children, if the governing body/proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children.
+A copy of this policy can be found on the Safeguarding noticeboard in the Staff Common Room at each School, as well as in departmental offices.
+Annex A is a condensed version of Part one of KCSIE 2022 which can be provided instead of Part one to those staff who do not directly work with children, if the governing body/proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children.